-When the customer's pension benefit includes an amount to pay for all or part of the cost of health insurance premiums, a SOC deduction is only allowed for the amount of the health insurance premium that exceeds of the amount of reimbursement.
+When the customer's pension benefit includes an amount to pay for all or part of the cost of health insurance premiums, a SOC deduction is only allowed for the amount of the health insurance premium that exceeds the amount reimbursed.
 When the customer also pays health insurance premiums for a spouse, the customer's share of the insurance premium is compared to the total reimbursement received.
 A SOC deduction is allowed only for the amount of the customer's share of the insurance premium that exceeds the total reimbursement.